 3. In response to the formal complaint and request for investigation, an investigation is initiated.
-Two of the University investigators/Title IX Deputy Coordinators will serve as investigators at the approval of the Title IX Coordinator (unless the services of an independent Title IX investigator is deemed appropriate and engaged).
+Two of the University investigators/Title IX Deputy Coordinators will serve as investigators at the approval of the Title IX Coordinator.

 Investigators should be without a conflict of interest and anyone with a conflict of interest will be removed from the investigation.